-Description: India reserves the right to adopt or maintain any measure which is non- conforming to the obligations on Prohibition of Performance Requirements in Chapter 8 with respect to manufacture of dairy products.
+India reserves the right to adopt or maintain any measure which is nonconforming to the obligations on Prohibition of Performance Requirements in Chapter 8 with respect to canning and preservation of fruits and vegetables.

-Existing Measures: Article 73 Of the Constitution of India Read with Article 246 of the Constitution of India.
+Existing Measures: Article 73 of the Constitution of India read with Article 246 of the Constitution of India.